-No ordinary share dividend has been proposed or paid during the year ended 31 December 2014 by the Directors (year ended 31 December 2013: £nil).
+No ordinary share dividend was proposed or paid during the year ended 31 December 2015 by the Directors (year ended 31 December 2014: £nil).

-The preference shares carry a mandatory coupon rate of 8.125% and are classified as financial liabilities.
+The preference shares carry a fixed coupon rate of 8.125% and are classified as financial liabilities.
 The dividends on these preference shares are recognised in the Statement of Comprehensive Income as interest expense.